nanodlp/docs/README.md

 # NanoDLP Documentations
-Live version of the documentation is available https://www.nanodlp.com/docs/ and also recent version of NanoDLP.
+Live version of the documentation is available on https://www.nanodlp.com/docs/.

 You can contribute by editing MD files.

-It is powered by https://github.com/peachdocs/peach